-Scott Lower School
+Scott Primary School

 Scott Lower is an inclusive school and we celebrate the fact that each and every child is unique and therefore, the educational needs of every child are different; this is especially the case for children with Special Educational Needs.
 We have been awarded the Inclusion Quality Mark in recognition of the fact that every child is treated as an individual.

 How we support your child's learning

 We have very strong links with our parents.
 We have an “Open Door” policy and we actively encourage our parents to talk to their child’s class teacher as soon as they need to.

 We have Consultation Evenings in the Autumn and Spring terms and an optional Consultation Evening in the Summer term.

 Parents are given targets and suggestions to support their children’s learning at Consultation Evenings.
 These targets are regularly reviewed with our parents.